NetworkBlockDevice/nbd/doc/proto.md

 * `NBD_REP_INFO` (3)

     Defined by the experimental `INFO` [extension](https://github.com/NetworkBlockDevice/nbd/blob/extension-info/doc/proto.md).

+- `NBD_REP_ALLOC_CONTEXT` (4)

+    A description of an allocation context.
+Data:

+    - 32 bits, NBD allocation context ID.
+If the request was NOT of type `NBD_ALLOC_LIST_CONTEXT`, this field MUST NOT be zero.
+    - String, name of the allocation context.
+This is not required to be a human-readable string, but it MUST be valid UTF-8 data.

+    Allocation context ID 0 is implied, and always exists.
+It cannot be removed.

 There are a number of error reply types, all of which are denoted by having bit 31 set.
 All error replies MAY have some data set, in which